-Research and development expense increased by approximately \$371,000, or six percent, from the first quarter of fiscal 1996 to the first quarter of fiscal 1997, and represented approximately 14% of revenue for each of the fiscal periods.
+Research and development expense increased by approximately \$198,000, or 3%, in the second quarter of fiscal 1997 when compared to the second quarter of fiscal 1996, and increased \$569,000, or 4%, in the first six month period of fiscal 1997 when compared to the first six month period of fiscal 1996.
+This expense represented approximately 14% of revenue for all periods.
 The spending increases were related primarily to the development of new technologies and new products, including the Company's high-density product families and their related software development tools.
 The Company believes that a continued commitment to research and development is essential in order to maintain product leadership in its existing product families and to provide innovative new product offerings, and therefore expects to continue to make significant investments in research and development in the future.